Withholding Taxes: North Carolina

 - Residents of North Carolina are subject to North Carolina income tax withholding on all wages earned both inside and outside of the state.
 Nonresident employees are subject to North Carolina withholding on any part of wages paid for services performed in North Carolina.
 See Withholding on Residents, Nonresidents and Expatriates.

-- On or before the first day of work, employees must complete and submit to their employer when hired Form NC-4, Employee's Withholding Allowance Certificate.
-Federal Form W-4 is not acceptable.
+- On or before the first day of work, employees must complete and submit to their employer when hired Form NC-4, Employee's Withholding Allowance Certificate, in addition to federal Form W-4.
 Employers must send copies of Forms NC-4 to the state Department of Revenue in certain circumstances.
 Form NC-4 NRA, Nonresident Alien Employee's Withholding Allowance Certificate, must be completed and submitted by nonresident alien employees.
-See Employee's Withholding Allowance Certificate.
+See Employee Withholding Forms.

 - The method of withholding on supplemental wages differs depending on whether the supplemental wage payment is paid at the same time as regular wages in a single payment with the amount of each payment specified, or paid separately from regular wages.
 See Supplemental Wages.